 Questioning of Witnesses.
 All witnesses and parties may be questioned by the Student Attorney General or his or her designee, the accused student and his or her counsel, members of the hearing panel, and the complainant, except in instances in which the individual being questioned asserts the right against self-incrimination.

 Deliberations and Judgment.
-Immediately upon conclusion of the initial phase of the hearing, the hearing panel shall deliberate in private and determine whether the accused student or students have been shown beyond a reasonable doubt to have violated the Honor Code as charged and determine the sanctions to be imposed.
+Immediately upon conclusion of the initial phase of the hearing, the hearing panel shall deliberate in private and determine whether the accused student or students have been shown by evidence that is clear and convincing to have violated the Honor Code as charged and determine the sanctions to be imposed.
 In extraordinary circumstances, the presiding officer may postpone deliberation or sanctioning and reschedule the hearing to the next available date.

 Finding of Guilt.
-For purposes of this Instrument, “beyond a reasonable doubt” means a doubt that is based upon reason and common sense after careful and impartial consideration of all evidence, and not a mere “shadow of a doubt” or any conceivable doubt.
+For purposes of this Instrument, “clear and convincing” means that the evidence is substantially more likely to be true than not and that the panel has a firm conviction in it.
 The hearing panel’s decision shall rest solely on the evidence presented in the hearing and shall be reached following deliberation by use of a secret ballot.
 The hearing panel may reach one of the following judgments: (a) not guilty, (b) guilty, or (c) guilty of a portion of the charges stated.
 In order to find a student guilty, at least 3 of the 5 members must vote guilty.
 In the event that the Court (with the accused student’s consent) is proceeding with fewer than five members, at least 3 of the members present must vote guilty in order to find a student guilty.

 Error in Initial Charge.
 The hearing panel may also determine that an error has been made in the charge against the student and may correct the error by rewriting the charge to conform to the appropriate charge, in which case the hearing panel shall afford the accused student the option of having the existing panel deliberate upon the new charge or requesting a new hearing.

 Determination of Sanctions.
 In instances in which the hearing panel determines that the accused student is guilty or guilty in part, it shall determine the sanctions to be applied, as provided in Section III of this Instrument.
+In cases involving academic dishonesty charges under Section II.B. of this Instrument and heard by a panel constituted in accordance with Section E.1.a. of Appendix C, the hearing panel shall determine the category (i.e., minimal, reckless and/or minor, or deliberate and/or substantial) of any academic dishonesty violation in conjunction with any guilty judgment and prior to beginning the sanctioning phase of the hearing.
+Thereafter, the student members of the panel shall determine the sanctions to be applied, as provided in Section III of this Instrument.

 Announcement and Transmittal of Judgment.
 After the hearing panel reaches its judgment, the presiding officer shall announce the judgment and sanctions in the presence of the accused student.
 The presiding officer shall submit a written summary of the hearing panel’s conclusions, rationale, verdict, sanctions, and applicable appeal rights to the accused student and the Judicial Programs Officer as soon as practicable but in no event more than 10 days from the date on which the judgment is announced.